 Jason was raised in Columbus, Georgia by his parents, Linda Sauri and Fernando Esteves, a retired Army veteran.
 At an early age, his parents instilled in him the importance of public service and a good education.
 Those values are the foundation upon which Jason serves today.

 Jason is married to Ariel, a graduate of Kennesaw State University and Emory University’s School of Nursing graduate program.
 Jason met Ariel while he attended Emory Law School.
-Ariel provides healthcare to residents of metro Atlanta as a nurse practitioner at CVS Minute Clinic.
+Ariel is a nurse practitioner at QuadMedical.
 Jason and Ariel are proud residents of northwest Atlanta.